 An optional fourth essay will allow you to discuss any issues that do not fall within the purview of the required essays.

 Rather than answer Essay 1, current Knight-Bagehot Fellows applying to Columbia Business School should use the space allocated to the first essay (500 words) to complete the Wiegers Fellowship application essay.

 What are your career goals?
 How has the Knight-Bagehot Fellowship affected these goals?
 How will an MBA help you achieve these goals?
 (500 words maximum)

-All applications require two recommendations.
+All first-time applications require two recommendations.
+Reapplicants are required to submit one new recommendation.
 If you have been working full-time for at least six months, one recommendation should be from your current supervisor.
-The second recommendation should be from either a former direct supervisor or from another professional associate, senior to you, who can add personal insight into your candidacy.
+The second recommendation should be from either a former direct supervisor or from another professional associate, senior to you, who can share their insights on your candidacy.

 If you are a college senior or have worked full-time for fewer than six months, at least one, but preferably both, of your recommendations should be from a person who can comment on your managerial abilities.
 You may ask a summer employer or another person whom you feel can objectively assess your professional promise.
 The second recommendation may be from a college professor.

-Please be aware, the Admissions Committee does require all application materials be submitted online, including recommendations.
+Please be aware: The Admissions Committee requires that all application materials be submitted online, including recommendations.

-Applicants may be invited to participate in evaluative interviews conducted by alumni or current students.
+Applicants may be invited interview with one of our alumni.
 In most cases, interviews are offered in the applicant’s geographic area, and invitations to interview can be sent at any time after a completed application has been received by the Admissions Office.
 Interviews are by invitation only and cannot be requested.

 The nonrefundable application fee for the Columbia Business School MBA Program is US$250.
 Applicants are strongly encouraged to pay this fee via credit card (Visa or MasterCard only) within the online application system in order to expedite the processing of their application.